|Stacey Koltas MPH, REHS

 To report a bite or exposure incident, please complete and fax the Animal Bite / Rabies Exposure Incident Report Form to our office at 216-676-1316 or contact us by phone at 216-201-2000.

-You can also view a list of veterinarians who promote a healthy local pet population and support the Cuyahoga County Board of Health Rabies Prevention Program.
+Click here to see a list of veterinarians who promote a healthy local pet population and support the CCBH Rabies Prevention Program.
 These veterinarians utilize the required CCBH Rabies Vaccination Tags.